 - Commence engagement with local environment groups, Sunshine Coast Council departments, bushcare groups, in accordance with the Environmental Education Plan. - Review grazing practices and regime across the site, with respect to planned ecological enhancement treatments. - Assess staging and frequency of chopper rolling and slashing.
 As chopper rolling and slashing has been identified as a contributing factor to the development of suitable Wallum sedgefrog habitat across the site, the staged cessation of this works must coincide with the creation of suitable habitat within identified frog habitat area. - Seed collection and propagation for installation and biohub plantings. - Weed management across the site development of site wide Integrated Weed Management Plan, as well as detailed weed management plans for each ecological enhancement stage.
-A weed hygiene and site access protocol is to be developed for the site to address weed
+A weed hygiene and site access protocol is to be developed for the site to address weed spread due to construction activities and ongoing grazing practices.

-- spread due to construction activities and ongoing grazing practices. - Fire management planning to promote biodiversity and for community safety. - Identification of reference sites (outside the site) and monitoring sites (within the site) and the collection of baseline data for existing habitat values and floristic structure.
+- Fire management planning to promote biodiversity and for community safety. - Identification of reference control sites (relevant to wallum sedge frog habitat) outside the site.